-As the days get shorter for those of us in the Southern hemisphere it inevitably means that bronchiolitis season is on its way.
-So far, studying bronchiolitis has left us with a big list of things that don’t work – steroids, salbutamol, adrenaline, and antibiotics.
-Chest x-rays don’t help, and NPAs don’t give us any information we can actually use – but what about high flow?
+As the days get shorter for those of us in the Southern hemisphere, bronchiolitis season is on its way.
+So far, studying bronchiolitis has left us with a long list of things that don’t work—steroids, salbutamol, adrenaline, and antibiotics.
+Chest x-rays don’t help, and NPAs don’t give us any information we can actually use—but what about high flow?

 Through the PARIS trial, Donna Franklin and our friends at PREDICT have considered nearly 21,000 infants presenting to 17 different hospitals to try and shed some light on this for us.